These Rent-to-Own Homes Programs Can Help You Get Into That House

 Next, approved home shoppers can tour qualifying homes in Divvy’s operating markets with their real estate agent (if you don’t have one, you can go with one of Divvy’s partner agents).
 When searching online, the listings look similar to any other real estate website, but you’ll find important information like the starting rental price, down payment, and home price.

-During the three-year lease, about 25% of each monthly payment goes toward the program participant’s home savings, building to between 3% and 10% of the home’s purchase price — enough for a mortgage down payment.
+During the first three years of the lease, about 25% of each monthly payment goes toward the program participant’s home savings, building to between 3% and 10% of the home’s purchase price — enough for a mortgage down payment.

 The tenant can buy the home at any point during their lease with no penalty or fee.
 If the program participant chooses not to buy their home, Divvy will return their home savings, minus a relisting fee (2% of the home’s original purchase price).